spiffdev/help-pages/pages/04.Spiff-Concepts/06.Asset-Library/03.illustrations/docs.md

 - Don't use transparency, the color picker does not recogize it
 - Don't use gradients or vignette, the color picker does not recogize them

 Apart from these rules, everything else should work!
 Here are some perfect SVG exmaples.
-To learn how to set up an SVG in more detail click [here](https://spiffconf.atlassian.net/wiki/spaces/SUD/pages/981401601/Create+SVG).

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/06.Asset-Library/03.illustrations/Screen%20Shot%202020-09-24%20at%203.39.19%20pm.png)

-The illustrations are linked to merchant workflows by creating a new [option](http://help.spiff.com.au/spiff-concepts/options) and selecting illustration as the option type and then building a list of variants (illustrations) to be displayed in a step on a merchant workflow.
+To learn how to set up an SVG in more detail click [here](https://spiffconf.atlassian.net/wiki/spaces/SUD/pages/981401601/Create+SVG).